PalRishikesh/js-dsa/js-topic/README.md

 ### Scope & Scope Chain

-Scope determines the accessibility of variables (objects and functions) from different parts of the code.\
+Scope determines the accessibility of variables (objects,etc) from different parts of the code.\
 3 Types are:

 - Global Scope (Window, Global)